 It is possible to find apprenticeship opportunities with unions or non-unionized companies.
 An apprenticeship can be thoroughly beneficial, because it’ll give the aspiring HVAC tech the opportunity to learn the profession from an expert, while also gaining experience.

-These are things can aren’t usually available in a classroom.
+These are things that aren’t usually available in a classroom.

 HVAC Technician Job Duties

-A HVAC or heating, ventilation, air conditioning technician is skilled in installation, repairs, and maintenance.
-After graduating tech school, the professional will seek employment with climate control companies or set out on their own and work as a independent contractor.
 While, some technicians will mainly work in the residential sector, others will work in both residential and commercial sectors.
-When installing a new system, the technician is responsible for installing new ductwork and a HVAC unit, with electrical wiring.
+When installing a new system, the technician is responsible for installing new ductwork and an HVAC unit, with electrical wiring.

 HVAC units are continuously changing, thanks to new technology and design.
 Refresher training courses are necessary to introduce technicians to new products and regulations.